pyroesp/pyroesp.github.io/_posts/2019-24-04-Game-Boy-Oscilloscope-part-2.md

 - Gold plated
 - ...

-Total price comes around to 30$, which is more than the allowed 22EUR before import tax/customs checks.
+Total price comes around to 30$.
+If you buy something that's 22€ or more then customs can check your packages and you'll be charged an import tax...

 Anyways, once I proved the GBDSO PCB wasn't a bomb, I got the board in the mail another 1,5 week later.
 Got to love our postal services.